jacksonCurry6464/jacksonCurry6464/README.md

 ### Hi there 👋  My name is Jackson Curry (He/Him/His), welcome to my professional portfolio github account!
-I am currently working ot develop awesome grid modelling tools with my team Kevala Analytics based in San Francisco.
+I am currently working to develop awesome powerflow modeling tools with my team Kevala Analytics in San Francisco.
 I am determined to use my math, cloud computing, and programming skills to advance the field of renewable energy ☀️ and decarbonize the power grid🌱 !
 📫 How to reach me: jacksoncurry6464@gmail.com or www.linkedin.com/in/jacksoncurry6464